kno2502/amazon-associates-link-builder/readme.txt

 7. Product Grid Template: Another variation of the product carousel template that can be used to display a grid of products alongside your content
 8. Price Link Template: Dynamic hyperlink containing the current price offered for buying the item on Amazon
 9. Create custom ad templates native to your site' styling
+10. Gutenberg editor interface
+11. Amazon Associates Link Builder block under Widgets category
+12. Amazon Associates Link Builder search block
+13. Search for products in Amazon catalog from the Gutenberg block while creating a new post or a page
+14. Select the products you would like to advertise

 == Frequently Asked Questions ==